dfuse-io/ice/TUTORIAL.md

 };
 ```

-## Calling Smart Contract Actions with UAL and Wallets
+### Calling Smart Contract Actions With UAL and Wallets

 To add pools, ideas, and cast votes, we need to call the actions on the smart contract.
 After a user signs in with their wallet, they can use the `activeUser` from the `UAL` library to sign and broadcast transactions.
 Each file of `pool, idea, vote` contains the funciton to add a pool, idea, or vote.